§ 137.51 – Operation over congested areas: General.

 (b) No person may operate an aircraft over a congested area except in accordance with the requirements of this paragraph.

 (1) Prior written approval must be obtained from the appropriate official or governing body of the political subdivision over which the operations are conducted.

 (2) Notice of the intended operation must be given to the public by some effective means, such as daily newspapers, radio, television, or door-to-door notice.

-(3) A plan for each complete operation must be submitted to, and approved by appropriate personnel of the FAA Flight Standards District Office having jurisdiction over the area where the operation is to be conducted.
+(3) A plan for each complete operation must be submitted to, and approved by appropriate personnel of the responsible Flight Standards office for the area where the operation is to be conducted.
 The plan must include consideration of obstructions to flight; the emergency landing capabilities of the aircraft to be used; and any necessary coordination with air traffic control.